Tokenization of Real Estate: What, Why and How

 Securitization of real estate has traditionally relied on the establishment of a special-purpose vehicle (SPV) and tokenization will likely do the same.
 An SPV is a legal entity that exists for a single business purpose, such as to hold and manage real estate.
 An SPV can be a trust, limited partnership, corporation, limited liability company, or other entity, each of which has its own advantages and disadvantages.

-Smart contracts are computer code existing on a blockchain that automatically implement and enforce agreements between users without human intervention.
+Smart contracts are computer code existing on a blockchain that automatically implements and enforces agreements between users without human intervention.
 Because a smart contract is connected to a blockchain, it cannot be altered once published.
 Consequently, the smart contracts used to define a token’s characteristics and process sales of the token must be carefully designed and vetted before launch.

 Smart contracts’ design must effectuate the characteristics the issuer desires for its token.
 For example, if tokenholders are to receive dividends or otherwise share in profits, the smart contract must so provide.
 Doing so effectively requires answering questions such as the following: